Pi-thagoras/the-chicken-pen/economics/econs_year_12/Labour-Productivity.md

 - Economic dividend: further increases in economic growth will increase tax collections and decrease government spending on welfare benefits connected to unemployment and poverty.
 - Encourages new investment
 - Attracts foreign direct investment
-	- Both these investment points further increase economic grwoth
+	- Both these investment points further increase economic growth

 ### Productivity: Drivers/Factors

 These are the drivers of productivity that 'do more with less' in the long term: